About Us

 USCG Licensed Captain – Power & Sail – On the East Coast and Caribbean – Thousands of Offshore Miles

-Randy holds a USCG 100 ton Master Merchant Marine Officer License for Motor, Sailing, and Assistance Towing Vessels.
-He is also a PADI certified Open Water Scuba Diver.
-He has inland and offshore experience as a Captain aboard powered and sailing vessels on the East Coast of the United States and throughout the Caribbean.
+I hold a USCG 100 ton Master Merchant Marine Officer License for Motor, Sailing, and Assistance Towing Vessels.
+I am also a PADI certified Scuba Diver.
+I have inland and offshore experience as a Captain aboard powered and sailing vessels on the East Coast of the United States, throughout the Caribbean, and most recently, the islands of Greece.

 Ferry and Water Taxi at Haig Point, Daufuskie Island, SC